Climate and Natural Systems

 Penn State is dedicating research and its own activities to do everything possible to reduce carbon emissions.
 Penn State researchers, staff, and students are already addressing the challenges brought on by carbon emissions.
 It is Penn State's commitment to continue this important work.

-Climate and Ecosystem Change Research
+Climate and Natural Systems Research

 Featured IEE Researchers